 Survey on the access to finance of enterprises

-Availability of external sources of finance to SMEs continued to improve, despite somewhat higher financing costs
+Availability of external sources of finance for SMEs continued to improve, with some signals of declining bank interest rates.

 The majority of firms in the euro area are small and medium-sized enterprises (SMEs).
 These enterprises account for a major share of euro area turnover and employment.